davidjumiller/bloglist/README.md

 # bloglist
-Bloglist backend completed for part4 of fullstackopen
+Bloglist backend completed for part4 of fullstackopen, currently only a few api endpoints